NBA Rumors: ‘Sportsnet’ Report Details Reasons Why Dwane Casey Might Have Been Fired By Toronto Raptors

 Beyond Dwane Casey’s lack of postseason success and his perceived inability to help his team deliver when it mattered the most, Sportsnet wrote that Raptors management found him “lacking” in three key areas, including the ability to make the right situational adjustments in games, his tendency to play it safe in terms of his offensive play-calling, and his lack of intensity when it came to pushing All-Star guards Kyle Lowry and DeMar DeRozan “out of their comfort zones.”

 As previously reported by USA Today, Masai Ujiri admitted on Friday afternoon, shortly after Dwane Casey was fired, that letting go of the 61-year-old head coach after the Raptors’ 4-0 loss to the Cavaliers in the Eastern Conference semifinals was the “hardest thing” he’s ever done in his life.
-The decision came despite Toronto having compiled an franchise record of 59 wins in the regular season, with Casey also being the longest-tenured and winningest coach in Raptors history.
+The decision came despite Toronto having compiled a franchise record of 59 wins in the regular season, with Casey also being the longest-tenured and winningest coach in Raptors history.